KWSTEPHY/Creative-Canvas/README.md

   npm run deploy
 ```

-Open (link) with your browser to see the results
+[Open](file:///home/stephy/Documents/phase-0/Creative-Canvas/index.html#bio) with your browser to see the results
 ## Requirements Needed
 * Basic programming knowledge of Jeact/javaScript
 * Visual Studio as code editor